 You'll also need to hire a solicitor to do all the legal paperwork related to the property, known as conveyancing.
 This will include not just issues involving the sale itself, but other aspects such as planning approvals or rights of way.

-There's no standard charge, so it's best to shop around.
+There's no standard charge for conveyancing, so it's best to shop around.
 Some solicitors charge an hourly rate, while others will work out a fee based on the house price.

 The lender, the surveyor, the solicitor and the estate agent will be working to their own timetables, so be ready to chase and chivvy.